 Upon passing the comprehensive exams, the doctoral student prepares a formal dissertation proposal for review by the Advisory Committee.
 Students are required to orally present their proposal before the Department.

 The dissertation is the capstone of the PhD degree and is a demonstration of the student’s ability to make a significant independent contribution to knowledge.
 Students normally register for GEOG 800 (Dissertation Research) while collecting data and writing the dissertation.

 - The Defense [Eighth semester]

 The formal defense may be held after the Advisory Committee has read a draft of the dissertation and given preliminary approval.
-The event must be publicly advertised according to OGE guidelines and must be approved by the Graduate Chair.
+The event must be publicly advertised according to Graduate Division guidelines and must be approved by the Graduate Chair.
 Departmental faculty and graduate students must receive an invitation that is distinct from any other public notice.

 - Final Approval [Eighth semester]

 After all required revisions to the dissertation have been completed, Advisory Committee members and the Graduate Chair sign appropriate documents.